Bring the Chinese restaurant home with my Authentic Asian Style Chicken Cashew Stir Fry, and it tastes just like the actual recipe.

 - In a small mixing bowl, add sliced chicken that's been cut into 1"/2.5cm cubed pieces.

-- In a wok or large frypan (skillet), measure out 2 tbsp of peanut oil (vegetable oil).
+- In a wok or large frypan (skillet), measure out 2 tablespoon of peanut oil (vegetable oil).
 Over medium-high heat, add 1 cup of roasted cashews, stir fry for 1 minute, remove, then set aside.

 - Begin slicing ½ onion, ½ capsicum (bell pepper) and ½ cup sliced celery.
 Slice the onion into long pieces and the capsicum into small square cubes.

-- Using the same wok or large frypan (skillet), add a further 3 tbsp of peanut oil over medium-high heat.
+- Using the same wok or large frypan (skillet), add a further 3 tablespoon of peanut oil over medium-high heat.
 Add HALF of the ginger and garlic and stir fry until fragrant, then add the marinated chicken.
 Stir fry for 5-6 minutes until chicken is cooked, remove then, set aside.